-So far, we still plan to hold our water tests at Lake Del Valle on September 6-7, 2014.
-However, due to the drought conditions, plans may change, so be flexible and check the NCNC website and Newfspaper for updates.
-Our water test committee is working with the East Bay Regional Parks District concerning training and tests at Lake Del Valle.
-(Shadow Cliffs and Lake Berryessa are also being considered as potential back-up test sites.)
-The Del Valle park supervisor has now signed our test application.
-There is still a question when and how quickly they will drain the lake, which could still impact us.
-(They will probably begin releasing water earlier than usual this year.)
-Currently Lake Del Valle is nearly “full to the brim.”
-We have park approval now to train in the evenings on Thursdays at Lake Del Valle at the normal location (Hobie Point).
-Rick Humphreys is unable to bring the boat and oversee the training as he has so graciously done for many years.
-However, Lori and I plan to train at Del Valle on Thursday evenings as often as we can make it, and we will bring the boat with us.
-Contact me if you want to train so that I know who to expect, and whether it’s worth us going.
-You can also train on any day in the area where dogs are normally allowed off leash – go through the gate just to the right of the boat launch area and follow the trail back to somewhere with enough beach to practice.
-(You may need to walk a half mile or more, and please be considerate to the fishermen and others.)
-Also, I understand some folks are now practicing at Folsom Lake (contact Cathy and Jerry Sayre for information) and at Lake Berryessa (contact Laura Gallagher).
-We will continue to update you as information becomes available.
+We still plan to hold our water tests at Lake Del Valle on September 6-7, 2014.
+The premium list is now available on the NCNC website.
+Also, if you are interested in stewarding at the test, please contact me.
+Due to the drought conditions, plans may change, so be flexible and check the NCNC website and Newfspaper for updates.
+Our water test Chair, Lori Littleford, is diligently working with the East Bay Regional Parks District (EBRPD) concerning training and testing at Lake Del Valle.
+(Arrangements have also been made to use Shadow Cliffs in Pleasanton as a potential back-up test site, if needed.)
+There is still a question when and how quickly EBRPD will drain Lake Del Valle.
+Currently it is nearly “full to the brim.”
+We have park approval to train on Thursday evenings at Lake Del Valle at the normal location (Hobie Point) just to the left of the boat launch and parking lot.
+Some of us also train near the Hetch Hetchy group campsite on some Sunday mornings leaving the dock area about 9 am.
+To get to the Hetch Hetchy training location, go through the gate just to the right of the boat launch area and follow the trail about three quarters of a mile.
+Please be considerate to the fishermen, campers and others.
+Contact Lori or me if you want to train at Del Valle so we can coordinate who is going and whether the boat will be there.
+Also, some folks are practicing at Folsom Lake (contact Cathy and Jerry Sayre for information) and at Lake Berryessa (contact Laura Gallagher).

 Have fun with your Newfs!